 Most of what we know about Robert Rayford’s family comes from 1940 Census records.

 Robert Rayford’s grandfather, Percy Rayford, died in March 1966.
 Robert said Percy had the same symptoms he had.
-Robert’s grandmother, Sadie Rayford, died about eight months after Percy.
+Robert’s grandmother, Sadie Rayford, died about eight months after Percy, at Homer G. Phillips Hospital.
 While Robert didn’t mention his grandmother that I know of, it seems likely she got the disease from Percy.
 Robert started showing symptoms in 1966 and checked himself into City Hospital in 1968.

 Percy and Sadie Rayford moved to St. Louis from Mississippi before 1931.
 The 1931 city directory places them in an apartment on Franklin Avenue.
 By 1935, they lived in an apartment on O’Fallon.
 Both streets are a few blocks from the apartment on Delmar where Robert grew up.
 Neither building still exists today.
 Percy had only a third grade education, and Sadie had no education to speak of.
 They had at least eight children.
 Constance, their oldest, was born in late 1931.
 They did send their children to school.
 The 1950 Census will give a better idea of how much schooling Constance received, but those records won’t be released until 2022.